abdksyed/EPAi2/Session01_Quick_Refresher/README.md

 ## Assignment Objective - CI/CD Practice

-The Assignment is to Test the Github actions
+The Assignment is to Test the **Github Actions**, by creating a basic python program and testing it using Unit Testing.